cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/ScratchNotebooks/PerMMtoPerMicron.md

 Actually, it turns out that we devide by bin width when plotting happens and not before.
 So things are correct as written.

 I need to update the text in two places.

+For reasons I don't understand, some of these plots loo